raspberrypilearning/pick-your-favourite/en/step_4.md

 --- /collapse ---

-Run your code, and select the first option from your dropdown.
+Run your code, and select the first option from your drop-down.

 Make sure your content displays as you would like.